Sunbird-Ed/sunbird-perf-tests/README.md

 **PROTOCOL**

 This is the protocol used to connect to your sunbird installation (http / https).
-If you are using agent IP's in the urls.csv file or if your domain does not have a SSL certificate, use http.
-If you are using the domain name in the url.csv file and yout domain has a SSL certificate, use https
+If your domain has SSL certificate, use https.
+If not use http.

 **PORT**

 This defines the port which should be used for connecting to your sunbird installtion.
-In case of https, this is 443.
-In case of http or if we are connecting to some service port, this will be 8080, 9000 etc.
+It can be 443, 8080, 9000 etc. Please see examples below to understand this better.

 **DATADIR**